rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 - parallel, and
 - concurrent, but…

-I’ll be concentrating on object-oriented development for the most part.
+I’m a sucker for object-oriented program development, so I'll be concentrating on that for the most part.
 I’ll start with a few imperative examples, but then it’ll be OOP all the way.

-### Why OOP?
+## Why OOP?

 *D* and *GtkD* both lend themselves well to an object-oriented approach to coding.
 The imperative examples will get you heading in that direction if it’s where you want to go, but I much prefer a full-on OOP approach.

-### Blog Conventions
+## Blog Conventions

 **Widgets:** For the sake of clarity, each example will demonstrate just one widget unless it’s something that needs extra widgets to work.